rucio/documentation/docs/operator/k8s_guide.md

 >In order to [protect devices connected to the CERN network](https://security.web.cern.ch/services/en/firewall.shtml) from the regular attacks initiated from off-site, **incoming connections to all CERN devices are blocked** in the CERN outer perimeter firewall by default.
 In addition, source ports **0-1023/TCP and 0-1023/UDP (except 500/UDP) are blocked by default** for outgoing connections.
 Thus, users can initiate client applications (on so-called higher ports) but not expose server processes.

 To comply with the CERN security rules, we need to use the so-called LANDB sets, where the firewall has static openings automatically set up.
-Usually, such sets are used for redudancy or large, homogeneous services.
+Usually, such sets are used for redundancy or large, homogeneous services.
 These sets are either managed by the Computer Security Team or by the service managers themselves.

 Create a [new LanDB set](https://landb.cern.ch/portal/sets/create), following the recommendations:
 1. Type: Interdomain